 Preeclampsia is most common in first pregnancies, women under 20 years old or over 35 years old, women who are pregnant with multiples, or women with pre-existing hypertension, diabetes, or kidney disease.

 In mild cases of preeclampsia, doctors may monitor the patient closely to try to get the baby as close to term as possible, so as to avoid complications that come from prematurity.
-But, the if the condition worsens, the baby must be delivered.
+But, if the condition worsens, the baby must be delivered.
 Most women’s symptoms disappear soon after delivery.

 Signs of preeclampsia include: